Log in to complete an application

 ASME interns report, edit, fact-check and copy-edit for print and online publications.
 They may sometimes interview celebrities, attend press conferences and work the red carpet—but most of the summer they do the un-glam but essential work of magazine journalism.

-Interns assigned to magazines and websites in New York and Washington should expect to work in the editorial offices of their assigned publications in summer 2022.
+Interns assigned to magazines and websites in New York and Washington can expect to work in the editorial offices of their assigned publications in summer 2024.
 A limited number of virtual internships at magazines and websites outside New York and Washington will also be available.

 HOW INTERNS ARE CHOSEN